 To ease the cost of education for foreign students, UK universities offer a number of scholarship opportunities to international students.
 Some of the top scholarships available for international students include Commonwealth Scholarships, The Chevening Scholarships, Rhodes Scholarship etc. Further, the students enrolled for six months or more also get free medical treatment.

 The total number of non-UK students studying in the UK in 2016-17 was 442,375.
+From April 1, 2018 to March 31, 2019, 21,165 Indian students were granted Tier 4 (student) visas for the UK in the year ending March 2019, up from 15,161 for the year ending March 2018, which is a 40% increase.
 Interestingly, 42% of students studying at the postgraduate level in the UK are from outside the European Union.
 In terms of the inflow of international students in the UK, India is among the top three countries including China and the USA.

 Study in UK – Top UK Universities

 The QS Ranking places as many as 6 universities from UK in the list of top 25 universities worldwide, with as many as 16 in the top 100.
 No wonder it attracts students at different levels of higher education including undergraduate, postgraduate and PhD.

 All renowned world ranking agencies carry at least 10 universities of UK in their list of top 100 universities.
 Below is the list of top UK Universities along with their position in international ranking tables of Times Higher Education (THE), Quacquarelli Symonds (QS), and Academic Ranking of World Universities (ARWU).
 The most sought-after institutions in UK – the University of Cambridge, the University of Oxford, University College London and Imperial College London, dominate top positions in different rankings.

 List of top Universities to study in UK